 Cloud SQL Features

-Cloud SQL second generation is announced on Aug 1, 2016 for general availability and introduces some changes not applicable in the previous iteration.
+Cloud SQL’s second generation was announced on Aug 1, 2016, for general availability and introduced some changes not applicable in the previous iteration.

 - Fully managed with 99.95% availability